MediaArea/MediaAreaXml/DataDictionary.md

 Attribute          | build_time
 -------------------|----------------------------------------------------
-Definition         | The `build_time` attribute specifies the date in which the creating application binary was built, as a string in HH:MM:SSTZ format.
+Definition         | The `build_time` attribute specifies the date in which the creating application binary was built, as a string in ISO 8601 HH:MM:SSZ format.
-Is Attribute Of    | creatingApplication, creatingLibrary Examples           | `12:42:45LTZ`
+Is Attribute Of    | creatingApplication, creatingLibrary Examples           | `T12:42:45+0200`
 Repeatbility       | Not repeatable
 Obligation         | Optional